 This dish turned out a bit too soupy but I noticed the sauce thickened up substantially as it stood.
 I love, love, loved the flavor of this dish.
 The chorizo broke apart so fine it was barely detectable as meat.
 Its main function (other than flavor and spice) was to color the white cheese sauce.
 When shopping tonight, I almost bought black beans instead of pinto.
 In my Pinterest research last night I noticed that most recipes called for black beans.
 While I love black beans, pinto beans feel more Mexican to me and I wanted this dish to have Mexican flare.
 I wanted cilantro, but Trader Joe’s was out of it – definitely buy some if you can get your hands on it, though.
 Would I make this dish again?
 In heartbeat.

-- 16 oz. dry elbow macaroni or shells
+- 16 oz dry elbow macaroni or shells (or your choice shape of short noodles)

-- 2 jalapeños, sliced (plus more for garnish)
+- 2 jalapeño or 3 serrano peppers, diced (plus more for garnish)

 - 4 T. all-purpose flour